DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 ## The Three Levels of Reconstruction

-The investigators realized that effective reconstruction required working simultaneously on three levels:
+I realized that effective reconstruction required working simultaneously on three levels:

 **Personal**: Building individual capacity for discernment, presence, and authentic relationship.